 Don't have any weekend plans?
 You do now!
-Join your local amateur astronomy community in celebrating Spring Astronomy Day, Saturday April 29th.
+Join your local amateur astronomy community in celebrating Spring Astronomy Day on Saturday, April 29th.

 Amateur astronomy clubs, planetariums, science museums, and parks celebrate Astronomy Day twice a year — once in the spring and once in the fall.
 Astronomy Day dates back to 1973, when Doug Berger, then president of the Astronomical Association of Northern California, organized local volunteers to "bring astronomy to the people."